Omar-Tello/Omar-Tello/README.md

 --------------------

-- 🔭 I’m currently working <a href="https://www.instagram.com/cni.data/"> "CNI DATA" </a> as a Freelance Engineer
+- 🔭 I’m currently working <a href="https://www.instagram.com/cni.data/"> "404 & CNI DATA" </a> as a Freelance Engineer
 - 🖥️ I’m looking for help with project ideas and open source platform to develop or to update.

 --------------------